nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/security.rst

 The recommended and the most secure option is to use :ref:`lib_hw_unique_key` (HUK) library.
 HUK support is automatically enabled with the :kconfig:option:`CONFIG_TRUSTED_STORAGE_BACKEND_AEAD_KEY_DERIVE_FROM_HUK` Kconfig option for compatible configurations.

-The HUK library is supported for the nRF52840, nRF5340, and nRF54L15 platforms, but for :ref:`matter_samples` in the |NCS|, it is only enabled for the nRF5340 and NRF54L15 platforms:
+The HUK library is supported for the nRF52840, nRF5340, and nRF54L platforms, but for :ref:`matter_samples` in the |NCS|, it is only enabled for the nRF5340 and nRF54L platforms:

-* For the nRF5340 and nRF54L15 platforms, the HUK is generated at first boot and stored in the Key Management Unit (KMU).
+* For the nRF5340, nRF54L platforms, the HUK is generated at first boot and stored in the Key Management Unit (KMU).
   No changes to the existing partition layout are needed for products in the field.
 * For the nRF54L15 NS platform, the HUK generation and management is handled by the Trusted Firmware-M (TF-M) library.
 * For the nRF52840 platform, AEAD keys are derived with a SHA-256 hash (:kconfig:option:`CONFIG_TRUSTED_STORAGE_BACKEND_AEAD_KEY_HASH_UID`).